PdxCodeGuild/Programming102/practice/unit_4/exercise_2.md

 <br>

-If a character chooses to defend, they will not attack.
+If a character chooses to defend, they will not attack this turn.

 If the character's stance is set to `'defend'` when their opponent attacks, the damage they receive is reduced.
 If the character's stance is set to `'attack'`, no change is made to the incoming damage.